luno/moonbeam/docs/spec.md

 ## Abstract

-The Moonbeam system allows for off-chain payments between two untrusted parties using Bitcoin payment channels.
-The system is suited for use between multi-user platforms such as hosted wallets, exchanges and payment processors.
-It can be deployed on the Bitcoin network as is today.
+Moonbeam is a protocol that uses Bitcoin payment channels to facilitate instant off-chain payments between multi-user platforms such as hosted wallets, exchanges and payment processors.
+It doesn't require segwit or larger blocks, and can be deployed on the Bitcoin network today.

 ## Table of contents